+Not too long ago, marijuana marketing as a career path wasn’t really an option.
+Yet it’s been marketed by Hollywood, musicians and various social influencers for a number of decades.
 You know the imagery: models in thongs, pot leaf clothing, and thick clouds of smoke.
-It’s the counter-culture of marijuana, and until lately, it has been the tried-and-true way of marketing to connoisseurs.
+It’s the counter-culture of cannabis, and until lately, it has been the tried-and-true way of marketing to connoisseurs.

 Yet as recreational use becomes more mainstream, these cliches are becoming less and less relevant to the growing cannabis market.